Turn any slightly stale bread into delicious and easy bread pudding muffins. Perfect for dessert, snacks or a sweet breakfast treat.

 Anyone who bakes a lot of bread inevitably needs to deal with a surplus of bread.
-Freezing stale bread is one option, but sometimes, I have some slightly stale bread that is just calling out to be made into bread pudding.
+Freezing bread is one option, but sometimes, I have some stale bread that is just calling out to be made into bread pudding.
 Sweet breads or breads like raisin/cinnamon bread are especially good for bread pudding, as are breads that have a glaze or icing on top.

 Even regular bread is perfect, as you can simply add raisins or cinnamon to your soaking mixture or change it up and toss a few berries in with the bread cubes for a fruit-filled bread pudding muffin.
 Raspberries or blueberries work especially nicely, and you can use fresh or frozen fruit.